Classification algorithms applied to structure formation simulations: Numerical Cosmology as a binary classification problem

 \subsection{Training}

 Algorithms used for this section were decision trees and random forest, included in the machine learning package from \textbf{Scikit-Learn} (Pedregosa, F. and et al. 2011 \cite{scikit-learn}).
-The initial number of particles was 50,000 randomly selected, but a preprocessing was performed so that the labels [\textit{Not in Halo}, \textit{In Halo}] were converted to a set of labels 0 and 1, respectively.
+The initial number of particles was 50,000 randomly selected, but a preprocessing was performed before i.e. labels [\textit{Not in Halo}, \textit{In Halo}] were converted to a set of labels 0 and 1, respectively.
 After this preprocessing, the total number of particles is reduced to 28,600.
-The algorithms were tested for both quantities and no reduction in performance was observed when reducing the quantity of particles.
-The data set is selected randomly so that there is no bias when performing the classification.
-The training set, as mentioned, is 80 \% of the total particles, so that 22,880 particles served as the training set, while the validation set was the remaining 5720 particles.
+The algorithms were tested for both quantities and no reduction in performance was observed when reducing the number of particles.
+The dataset is selected randomly so there is no bias when performing the classification.
+The training set, as mentioned above, is 80 \% of the total particles, so that 22,880 particles served as the training set, while the validation set was the remaining 5720 particles.

-Both decision tree and random forest algorithms were fine tuned by making tests in a hyperparameter grid.
+Both decision trees and random forest algorithms were fine tuned by making tests in a hyperparameter grid.
 This grid had elements such as the maximum depth of the tree, the element split criterion, the maximum number of particles per node, the minimum number of particles to make a split, and in case of random forest, the total number of estimators.
 Starting from the number of estimators in random forest at 100, increasing by 100, the depth of the tree starting at 1 and reaching 20 increasing by 1, the minimum number of particles at 50, up to 200, increasing by 50, thus finding the optimal values in order to avoid blind testing.
 The optimal hyperparameters are highlighted in table \ref{Tabla:4.1}, being the same in almost all values except for the number of estimators, exclusive to random forest.
-The codes trained in this way predict the final label of the particles in the test set, which is compared with the real labels in order to obtain the performance of each algorithm.
-The way of evaluating them was carried out under two tests, the ROC curve together with the AUC of the ROC curve and the learning curve.
+The codes already trained predict the final label of the particles in the test set, which is compared with the real labels in order to obtain the performance of each algorithm.
+This evaluation was carried out under two tests, the ROC curve along with the AUC of the ROC curve and the learning curve.